Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Non-simple systole and expected value of

-In this section we consider the expectation value of $\mathcal{L}_1$ over $\sM_g$ and prove Theorem \ref{cor E[L1]}.
-Unlike the unboundness of $\ell_{\sys}^{\rm sep}$ we first show that \begin{proposition} There exists a universal constant $C>0$ independent of $g$ such that
+In this section consider the non-simple systole and the expected value of $\mathcal{L}_1$ over $\sM_g$ for large genus.
+First we provide the following elementary property needed in the proofs of Theorem \ref{cor:ns systole} and \ref{cor E[L1]}. \begin{proposition} Let $X\in \sM_g$ and $\gamma\subset X$ be a self-intersecting closed geodesic.
+Then there exists a connected subsurface $X(\gamma)$ of $X$ such that \begin{itemize} \item[(1)] $\gamma\subset X(\gamma)$;